jynolen/WanhaoD12/README.md

 `WanhaoD12/AutoBuild-MarlinFirware/.pio/build/wanhao__d12__230/out/Robin_nano35.bin`

 ### How to select a custom firmware
-If you don't have a D12/230 but a D12/300 you want this specific firmware.
+If you don't have a D12/230 but a D12/300 you want the 300 flavor of the firmware.
 No worries we covered you !
 Just replace 230 by 300 in the following CLI
 ```
-  > platformio run -e wanhao__d12__230
+  > pipenv run platformio run -e wanhao__d12__230
-  > # Replaced to
+  > # Replaced by
-  > platformio run -e wanhao__d12__300
+  > pipenv run platformio run -e wanhao__d12__300
 ```
 Firmware will be available in folder `WanhaoD12/AutoBuild-MarlinFirware/.pio/build/wanhao__d12__300/out/Robin_nano35.bin`

-### How to flash your Wanhao
-Pick the firmware of your dream (Community, Vendor, Releases, Selfbuild) Be sure to have
-  - mks_font (not needed for Marlin Stock UI)
-  - mks_pic (not needed for Marlin Stock UI)
-  - Robin_nano35.bin
-  - robin_nano35_cfg.txt  (not needed for Marlin Firware)

-Next
-   - Copy each on the root of a SDCard.
-Please use a good quality SDCard, you don't want to brick your board because of bad SDCard
-   - Be sure to eject it normally
-   - Insert SD into your Power Off Wanhao
-   - Power up
-   - Wait
-   - Enjoy

 ### Environment Predifined

+Here the list of all predefined firmware that are build by the repository

 |         Environment / Features        | Bed Size | BLtouch | Marlin Stock UI | MKS UI | Clean Nozzles | Materials Preheat | Custom User Commands | GCode Macros | Skew Compensation |
 |:-------------------------------------:|----------|---------|-----------------|--------|---------------|-------------------|----------------------|--------------|-------------------|
 | wanhao__d12__230                      | 230      |         | yes             |        |               |                   |                      |              |                   |